spapas/spapas.github.io/content/django-cbv-tutorial.rst

 you can do is to gather the common things in external normal python functions (not view functions) that could be re-used from other functional views as already discussed.

-Class based views solve the above problem of non-DRY-ness by using the well know concept of OO inheritance: The view is defined from a class which has methods for implementing the view functionality - you inherit from that class and override the parts you want so the inherited class based view will use the overriden methods instead of the original ones.
+Class based views solve the above problem of non-DRY-ness by using the well known concept of OO inheritance: The view is defined from a class which has methods for implementing the view functionality - you inherit from that class and override the parts you want so the inherited class based view will use the overridden methods instead of the original ones.
 You can also create re-usable classes (mixins) that offer a specific functionality to your class based view by implementing some of the methods of the original class.
 Each one of your class based views can inherit its functionality from multiple mixins thus allowing you to define a single class for each thing you need and re-using it everywhere.
-Notice of course that this is possible only if the CBVs are properly implemented to allow overriding their functionality.
+Notice of course that this is possible only if the CBVs are *properly implemented* to allow overriding their functionality.
+We'll see how this is possible in the next section.

 Hand-made CBVs
 --------------

-To make things more clear we'll try to implement our own class based views hierarchy.
-Here's a first try:
+To make things more clear we'll start implementing our own class based views hierarchy.
+Here's a rather naive first try:

 .. code-block:: python